Elymians: Origins

-According to Hellanicus of Lesbos, the Elymians were a population of Italic origin, who arrived in Sicily after having fought a war with the Oenotrians.
-Furthermore for the Greek historian, the Elymians would also have contributed to the formation of the Sicels.
-Today this thesis seems to be the most accredited and is confirmed by linguistic studies.
-Elymian, a language for which a different affiliation has long been sought in the past, must also be attributed to this linguistic family (Indo-European); however, the ancient tradition according to which the Elymians came from Troy is corroborated by the linguistic data but today the most authoritative opinions see in Elymian an Italic language more or less similar to Latin.
+According to Thucydides, the Elymians were refugees coming from the destroyed Troy.
+Instead, for Hellanicus of Lesbos, they arrived in Sicily coming from Italy, driven out by the Oenotrians.
+Furthermore, for the Greek historian, the Elymians would also have contributed to the formation of the Sicels.

+The Elymian language is considered to have been a part of the Indo-European language family.
+While an ancient tradition that the Elymians came from Troy – and were originally an Anatolian people – is corroborated by archeological data, the more generally supported opinion is that Elymian was an Italic language, with similarities to Latin.
+Hence an Italic origin for the Elymians is considered to be more likely.

-Greek historian Philistus refers to the presence of a people of Ligurian origin, although he does not identify it with the Elymians.
+The Greek historian Philistus refers to the presence of a people of Ligurian origin, although he does not identify it with the Elymians.
 In modern times, historians such as Heinrich Nissen and Karl Julius Beloch investigated the possibilities of a Ligurian origin following the numerous common epigraphic and toponymic references, still found in the cities of Lerici, Segesta and Entella.

 Apart from mythological tales, there is little known about the identity and culture of the Elymians.
 They are indistinguishable from their Sicani neighbours in the archaeological record of the early Iron Age (c.
 1100–c.
 700 BC).
-Thereafter they appear to have adopted many aspects of the culture of the Greek colonists of Sicily, erecting the remarkable temple at Segesta and using the Greek alphabet to write their own language.
+Thereafter, they appear to have adopted many aspects of the culture of the Greek colonists of Sicily, erecting the temple at Segesta and using the Greek alphabet to write their own language.
 As yet, no one has succeeded in deciphering the Elymian language.

-The archaeological excavations of the Elymian centers show clear affinities with Anatolian pottery, in particular from the Troas region.

 History

 The Elymians maintained friendly relations (and alliances) with Carthage but came into frequent conflict with the expansionist Greek colonies of western Sicily, especially Selinus.
 Boundary disputes with Selinus broke out into open warfare on several occasions after 580 BC.
 They sought to ally first with Athens against Selinus, provoking the disastrous Sicilian expedition of 415–413 BC.
-Following this failure they encouraged the Carthaginians to attack Selinus in 409 BC and succeeded in obtaining the destruction of their rivals.
+Following this failure, they encouraged the Carthaginians to attack Selinus in 409 BC and succeeded in obtaining the destruction of their rivals.

 However, they turned on Carthage during the First Punic War and allied with Rome instead.
 The Elymians were granted a privileged status under Roman rule and were exempted from taxes.
 This was said to have been in recognition of the Elymians' claim of Trojan ancestry, which was seen as making them cousins of the Roman people, who also claimed to have been descended from the Trojans.
 The Elymians appear to have largely disappeared from view under Roman rule, presumably becoming assimilated into the general Sicilian population.